- First contact with a computer

 By now, I believe you are aware of all the above “it just happened” occurrences.
-After I received Jesus Christ as Lord and Saviour, I also became aware of them and finally understood why I was so passioned about Computer Science and why it took so many trials for me to finally attend and then graduate this specialization: God Himself put this passion into my heart so that I may be attracted to Computer Science class during secondary school, to be further attracted to Computer Science high school and faculty, so that I may meet this classmate, so that she may invite me to Hope Baptist Church, so that I may meet this youth pastor, so that he may tell me about the crucifixion, death, burial and resurrection of Jesus Christ, so that I may believe in Him, so that I may be saved, so that I may have the opportunity of sharing with others what God did to me and is ready to do to anybody: grant forgiveness and eternal life.
+After I received Jesus Christ as Lord and Saviour, I also became aware of them and finally understood why I was so passioned about Computer Science and why it took so many trials for me to finally attend and then graduate this specialization: God Himself put this passion into my heart so that I may be attracted to Computer Science class during secondary school, to be further attracted to Computer Science high school and faculty, so that I may meet this classmate, so that she may invite me to Hope Baptist Church, so that I may meet this youth pastor, so that he may tell me about the crucifixion, death, burial and resurrection of Jesus Christ, so that I may believe in Him, so that I may be saved, so that I may have the opportunity of sharing with others what God did to me and is ready to do to anybody: grant forgiveness of sins and eternal life.

 I was denied entry to Computer Science for years so that I may realize that me getting there was due to God alone and had nothing to do with my own abilities.

 I could never have become part of the IT industry without the help of God, so let me give you another example: when my mother retired in 2003, I had to spend my study money to provide for my family until she got her first pension, a thing which happened after several months.
 So I was faced with the possibility of not being able to finish my studies due to lack of finances, but God had other plans for me.
 He wanted me to get a Computer Science diploma, so it just happened that my father’s sister, when hearing about my situation, decided to help me and paid for a semester, enough for me to buy more time and get the money to pay for the second.
 Once again God showed me Computer Science was His choice for me, as I was not able to finish it on my own.